StackVista/stackstate-docs/configure/topology/sync.md

 ### Data source

 The data source configures the plugin to connect to a specific instance of an external system.
 The Plugins section of the documentation contains more details on configurations of specific plugins.
-It is possible to define several synchronizations for the same data source.
+It's possible to define several synchronizations for the same data source.

 ### ID Extraction